 I’ve used this warranty before and have had the items replaced with a gift card or a new version of the item.

-I have two pairs of these pants in size 2 and the short inseam in both black and boxcar.
+I have two pairs of these pants in size 2, with a short inseam, in both black and boxcar.

 SHOP THIS HIKING PANT: